Unleash/unleash/frontend/src/component/onboarding/dialog/snippets/react.md

 const config = {
   url: '<YOUR_API_URL>',
   clientKey: '<YOUR_API_TOKEN>',
-  refreshInterval: 1, // In production use interval of >15s
+  metricsInterval: 1, // In production use interval of >15s
   appName: 'unleash-onboarding-react',
 };